 Water use during gravel extraction.

-The developer will provide site specific water quality objectives set out as narrative statements, about the level of protection required for waters potentially affected by the construction and operations of the highway in order to maintain current and future water uses.
+The developer will provide site specific water quality objectives set out as narrative statements pertaining to turbidity and total suspended solids (TSS) to assess the level of protection required for waters potentially affected by the construction and operations of the highway in order to maintain current and future water uses.

 Sediment Quality